Life never remains the same and, therefore, it is important to be able

 are usually avoided.
 In order for it to be considered valid, it must be

-dated, signed, and witnessed.
+witnessed, dated, and signed.
 This method is avoided because they tend

 to cause confusion and might even provide a cause to challenge a will.